 - Dissenting Daughters: Reformed Women’s Religious and Political Activism, 1550-1700 (in progress).

-- “Women’s Writing in the Dutch Revolt: The Religious Authority and Political Agenda of the Devout Teellinck Women in Zierikzee, 1554-1625,” in Women and Gender in the Early Modern Low Countries (Leiden: Brill, 2019).
+- “Women’s Writing during the Dutch Revolt: the Religious Authority and Political Agenda of Cornelia and Susanna Teellinck, 1554–1625,” in Women and Gender in the Early Modern Low Countries (Leiden: Brill, 2019).

 - “‘They were not humans, but devils in human bodies’: Depictions of Sexual Violence and Spanish Tyranny as a Means of Fostering Identity in the Dutch Republic,” Journal of Early Modern History vol. 13 (no. 4) 2009, p.
 229-264.